offbyone/ideas/content/old/general-thoughts/no.md

 slug: no
 status: draft

-No, i\'m not having a good day.
+No, i'm not having a good day.
 Or week.

-And no, i\'m not going to talk about it.
+And no, i'm not going to talk about it.